yannsartori/comp-557/readme.txt

 then rotated this line across an axis (using Matlab).
 This has all the goodies I implemented-- the bowl is an elliptic hyperboloid of two sheets intersected with a box (to get only one sheet), then intersected with a nested hyperboloid (to make it not-solid).
 There are soft lights and the plane has a slight reflection.
-However, since I decided to really deck it out, and I didn't make any attempts at optimization, it is incredibly slow.
+However, since I decided to really deck it out and I didn't make any attempts at optimization, it is incredibly slow.
 Disabling the soft shadows aides tremendously in those regards.